ccellhb/PythonTutorial/README.md

-# PythonTutorial
+# PythonTutorial #
-A HTML Crawler, which can be used to crawl Michael Liao's Python 3 Tutorial, and generates html files from that.
+This program is a HTML Crawler, which can be used to crawl Michael Liao's Python 3 Tutorial, and generates html files depend on the contents.

+---

-For the original information about this tutorial, please visit Liao's website at: http://www.liaoxuefeng.com/
+For the original information about this tutorial, please visit [Liao's website](http://www.liaoxuefeng.com/)